revolsys/ca.bc.gov.open.cpf/README.md

 ## Issues

 Issues with the library or documentation can be submitted using the [GitHub Issues List](https://github.com/bcgov/cpf/issues).
-Alternatively  [Waffle](https://waffle.io/bcgov/cpf) can be used to add issues to the [GitHub Issues List](https://github.com/bcgov/cpf/issues).

 ## License